tsvbits/tsvbits.github.io/src/pages/dataminer/index.md

 ## Status

-It is prototype and pretty much experimental code
+It is prototype and pretty much experimental code.
+It can be easily modified for your needs

 ## Tools